Skip to content

 Applicants should note the following:

-• Applications from former English Language Fellows and Specialists are not accepted (with the exception of 2020-21 Virtual Fellows who have not previously completed Specialist or in-person Fellow projects).
+• Applications from former English Language Fellows and Specialists are not accepted for Virtual Educator projects (with the exception of 2020-21 Virtual Fellows who have not previously completed Specialist or in-person Fellow projects).
 Click here to learn more about opportunities for program alumni.

 • English Language Fellows, Specialists, and Virtual Educators are not permitted to engage in overlapping projects between, or within, the three programs.